Work Item Budgets

 Linking to Invoices

-When a vendor invoice arrives for work covered by a budget line, you can link the invoice line item to the budget line.
-This automatically:
+When a vendor invoice arrives for work covered by a budget line, you can link the budget line to an invoice.
+You can do this from either direction:

-See Vendors & Invoices for details on managing invoices.
+See Vendors & Invoices for details on managing invoices and the linking workflow.

 Multiple Budget Lines per Work Item